codeanpeace/phoenix_live_view/guides/client/js-interop.md

     ...

 *Note*: when using `phx-hook`, a unique DOM ID must always be set.
+*Note*: remember that unless `phx-update="ignore"` is specified, DOM updates from client side hooks will be overwritten upon re-render which may result in lost changes e.g. when integrating a client side text editor.

 For integration with client-side libraries which require a broader access to full DOM management, the `LiveSocket` constructor accepts a `dom` option with an